Kareem-negm/Data-For-Data/README.md

 It seems that the auto libraries is coming strongly, today I learned about an auto visualization library that can make all of the visualizations you need in one single line of code

-it's an awesome and very fixable library that you can use in your work, this [notebook](https://github.com/Kareem-negm/30-Day-of-Data/blob/main/automl-lazy-predict-training-30-classifiers.ipynb) contains three auto EDE libraries  that you can use in your daily work , and this is everything for today see you the next day
+it's an awesome and very fixable library that you can use in your work, this [notebook](https://github.com/Kareem-negm/30-Day-of-Data/blob/main/automl-lazy-predict-training-30-classifiers.ipynb) contains three auto EDA libraries  that you can use in your daily work , and this is everything for today see you the next day

+**Day 7-8 of 30 Day of Data***

+the auto tools have become very popular more than I know , for example, I learned in a few days more than 5 auto libraries for machine learning models, visualization, reports, and EDA

+today I will show you how can you used 3 liberties to report, EDA, and visualize your data automatedly using Auto libraries, the fires one is `pandas_profiling ` and you can use it to make a report, `sweetviz ` you can use it to make a good EDA, the last one is `autoviz` and you can use it to make a full data visualization

+you can find a notebook for these three libraries here